Resberry/Python-Homework/Project 4/Project 4.md

     cla.print_attrs()
 ```

-2. The Collatz conjecture concerns a sequence defined as follows: start with any positive integer n>1.
+2. The Collatz conjecture concerns a sequence defined as follows:
+start with any positive integer n>1.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 If the previous term is odd, the next term is 3 times the previous term plus 1.
-The conjecture is that no matter what value of n, the sequence will always reach 1. 编写一个 python 程序验证 Collatz 猜想在1-1000000之间成立.
+The conjecture is that no matter what value of n, the sequence will always reach.
+编写一个 python 程序验证 Collatz 猜想在1-1000000之间成立.

 ```python
 import sys